Stoicheia/nothing/README.md

 - Compress the folder into a zip file, maybe do some extra steps to convert the zip file into a file with a custom extension?
 - To deserialize, reverse this process.

+### Optimisations
+- Texture2D creation operations should be minimised as much as possible.
+All draw/combine operations should act on color arrays until the final step.
+- The game should do its best to guess when to pre-load and release fighter data.
+Garbage collection should be called manually during non-core gameplay.

 ## Rates and Estimations